jbferet/prosail/paper/paper.md

 relatively low compared to the 41472 cases used for the training of the artificial neural networks used in the SNAP toolbox.
-This parsimonious ensemble method ensures very fast training stage and similar performances as those obtained with the SNAP toolbox.
+This parsimonious ensemble method ensures very fast training stage and similar retrieval performances as those obtained with the SNAP toolbox.

 ### Performing full hybrid inversion